 Ability, not capability.

-Not important to some, but important to others, including me.
+Not essential to some but important to others, including me.
 The Fujifilm X Series cameras are, in my opinion, the best-looking cameras on the market.
-I have been stopped on numerous occasions by people asking what film I’m shooting on because they have been fooled into thinking my Fujifilm X-T2 is a retro film camera.
-Fujifilm has got their styling just right across the whole X Series range, from their SLR style mirrorless cameras to their rangefinder-style mirrorless cameras, but more on that next.
-The SLR style mirrorless cameras, such as the Fuji X-T3, have dials on top to control shutter speed, ISO, and exposure compensation, which add to the retro styling of the cameras.
+I have been stopped numerous times by people asking what film I’m shooting because they have been fooled into thinking my Fujifilm X-T2 is a retro film camera.
+Fujifilm has got their styling right across the whole X Series range, from their SLR-style mirrorless cameras to their rangefinder-style mirrorless cameras, but more on that next.
+The SLR-style mirrorless cameras, such as the Fuji X-T3, have dials on top to control shutter speed, ISO, and exposure compensation, which add to the retro styling of the cameras.

-There is something in the X Series lineup to suit most people, from their entry-level X-T200 to the flagship X-T4.
-Not only do they have SLR style mirrorless cameras, but they also have rangefinder-style mirrorless cameras.
+There is something in the X Series lineup to suit most people.
+Not only do they have SLR-style mirrorless cameras, but they also have rangefinder-style mirrorless cameras.
 I have a Fujifilm X-E2s, which is a rangefinder style.
-It’s getting a bit dated now but I really like the comfort of this style of camera.
-The viewfinder is fitted to the top left of the camera, so it tucks nicely down the side of your nose…which avoids your greasy nose messing up the LCD screen!
+It’s getting a bit dated now, but I like this camera style.
+The viewfinder is to the top left of the camera, so it tucks nicely down the side of your nose, avoiding your greasy nose messing up the LCD screen!

-An interesting topic which people usually bring up when they are talking about which camera system they should buy if they are just starting out.
-The big hitters – Nikon, Canon, Sony, probably outweigh Fujifilm in terms of how many lenses they offer, if you are looking at their entire range (I don’t actually know because it’s not important to me).
-This seems to be a selling point for many but is beyond me as to why.
+People usually bring up this topic when discussing which camera system to buy if they are starting.
+The big hitters – Nikon, Canon, and Sony, probably outweigh Fujifilm in terms of how many lenses they offer if you look at their entire range (I don’t know because it’s not essential to me).
+The range of lenses seems to be a selling point for many, but it is beyond me why.
 How many lenses could you possibly want?!
 Unless you are a specialist, you will have more than enough choice with the lenses Fujifilm offers.

 And beyond that – there are options to mount other manufacturer lenses on your Fujifilm camera, should you need to.
 Don’t forget, Fujifilm only offer mirrorless cameras and only one mount for the Fujifilm X Series range because all of their sensors are the same physical size, so you know if you are buying an X Series lens, it will fit your X Series camera.